First-Degree Misdemeanor

 • Endangering the welfare of a child

-• Possession of a firearm prohibited
+• Possession of a firearm on prohibited premises

 • Possession of a weapon on school property

-• Failing to give a prompt fire alarm or report a fire
+• Failing to report a fire promptly

 • Obscene material and performances

-• Indecent exposure to a person under the age of 16
+• Indecent exposure to a minor

 • Terroristic threats

-Possible penalties for a first-degree misdemeanor include:
+The penalties for a first-degree misdemeanor can be severe, including:

-• A prison sentence of up to 5 years
+• Imprisonment of up to 5 years

-• Fines of up to $10,000.
+• Fines reaching up to $10,000

 Grading a Sentence